neilbrub/earthengine_imagery_downloader/README.md

 Nearly all functionality is defined in the `eeImageryInterface` class and associated `utils.py`.

+## Setup

+1. Install miniconda if not already installed

+2. Restore conda environment from environment.yml: `conda env create -f environment.yml`

+3. Install this code as a package: `pip install -e .`

 ## Workflow

 ### 1. Configure Regions of Interest, Image Collections, and Image Filtering